Copyright by John T. Reed

 I have seen comedians on TV explain that they make fun of conservatives more because they laugh at it, but liberals go road-rage nuts when they are made fun of.

 Similarly, liberals are socialists who want to boss the rest of us around.
 Starting with those immoral positions forces them to use intellectually-dishonest debate tactics more often than their opponents who are essentially in favor of free markets and liberty.
 Most liberals are Fabian Socialists, that is, stealth socialists pretending they are not socialists.
-When your fundamental nature is stealth or dishonesty, it is no surprise that you are forced to use many, if not only, intellectually-dishonest tactics.
+When your fundamental nature is stealth or dishonesty, it is no surprise that you are forced to use many, if not exclusively, intellectually-dishonest tactics.

 I refuse to get into the political suck-up mode of ritualistically saying both sides are equally guilty, which is tactic # 36.